section-engineering-education/engineering-education/content/articles/data-representation-using-brython/index.md

 The cooperation between JavaScript and the web has been a standard.
-A few programming languages are utilized for web development, with a notable mention being Python.
-Python's micro-frameworks, for example, `flask, Hug, Cherrypy,` have permitted Python to cooperate with the web.
+There are different programming languages used for web development, with a notable mention being Python.
+Python has micro-frameworks such as `Flask`, `Hug`, and `Cherrypy` which have enabled Python to cooperate with the web.

-That carries us to our theme, 'Brython' (browser Python).
+Instead of using Python micro-frameworks to run the client-side web applications, we have `Brython`. `Brython` stands for Browser Python.  `Brython` is a client-side scripting language with Python3 execution that is adjusted to the HTML5 environment.

-A scripting language, Brython is a Python3 execution adjusted to the HTML5 environment.
-Brython interfaces smoothly with JavaScript and a portion of its libraries to build high-level web projects.
-It incorporates; Vue.js, bokeh, Highchart, phaser, etc.
+Brython interfaces smoothly with JavaScript and its libraries to build high-level web projects.
+It incorporates libraries such as Vue.js, Bokeh, Highchart, and Phaser.

-We aim to tell you the best way to represent data utilizing piecharts and scatterplots in Brython.
-As referenced before, this is conceivable because of the cooperation among Brython and Highchart.js libraries.
-Let us get on with it!
+In this tutorial, we will represent data utilizing piecharts and scatterplots in Brython.
+This is possible because of the cooperation among Brython and Highchart.js libraries.
+Let's get started!
 ### Prerequisites

 To follow along easily, the reader should: